V-Sekai/manuals/features/distribute_custom_avatars_worlds.md

-#  Distribute custom avatars and worlds in a networked environment
+# V-Sekai allows distributing custom avatars and worlds in a networked environment

 We allow players to upload custom avatars and worlds for multiplayer.